EddieStn/hangman/README.md

 # Technology

+* Python
+* Heroku
+* Github
+* Gitpod

+## Libraries

+* Random
+* Os
+* Time

+# User stories

+* I want to see a fresh screen after a guess
+    * Created a function to clear the terminal after each guess and when a new game begins
+* I want to be able to see game instructions
+    * Created the menu function which gives user the choice to either play or see the rules before playing
+* I want to see the already guessed letters
+    * Printed the already_guessed letters list for the user before new guess input

 # Testing

 Testing for this project has been done manually and thoroughly by me and some people that I asked to try it out, trying to break the code in every possible way, but failed.
 All feedback received was positive and no errors encountered when playing, other than not guessing the word :).
 However, it does not work on mobile.

 ## Code validation

 No errors found when running the code through pep8 online checker.
+Same for both assets.py and run.py

 <img src="assets/pep8.png" alt="code validator pep8" width="600">